PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 You can increase this limit at any time in the [billing area of your settings](https://pipedream.com/settings/billing).

+### Undeployed changes

+On workflows that are not [synced with GitHub](/projects/git/), you may notice the following warning at the top of your workflow:

+> **Undeployed changes** — You have made changes to this workflow.
+Deploy the latest version from the editor

+This means that you've made some changes to your workflow that you haven't yet deployed.
+To see a diff of what's changed, we recommend [enabling GitHub sync]((/projects/git/), where you'll get a full commit history of changes made to your workflows, synced to your own GitHub repo.

 ## How do I contact Pipedream Support?

 Start by filling out the request form at [https://pipedream.com/support](https://pipedream.com/support), providing detailed information about your issue.